gallantries/video-library/docs/modules/bioconductor.md

 These are a collection of [Bioconductor](http://bioconductor.org/) tutorials, ranging from an introduction to R and Bioconductor, to showing how to perform more complex analyses of biological data using Bioconductor R packages.

 During [Smorgasbord week May 22-26 2023](https://gallantries.github.io/video-library/events/smorgasbord3/)
- * you will be able to run these tutorials in a personal RStudio instance launched in Galaxy, that has all necessary packages pre-installed (link will be provided)
+ * you will be able to run these tutorials in a personal RStudio instance launched in Galaxy, that has all necessary packages pre-installed (Go to [workshop.bioconductor.org](workshop.bioconductor.org)
  * the instructors of these tutorials have kindly volunteered to answer questions in [GTN Training Slack](https://gtnsmrgsbord.slack.com/)

 Organisers: [Maria Doyle](mailto:maria.doyle@ul.ie), Alex Mahmoud, [Bioconductor Teaching Committee](https://www.bioconductor.org/help/education-training/)